 3. The controls for a thread group allow you to:

 ii.
 Define the ramp-up period.

 iii.
 Sets the number of times to execute the test.

 Following are the parts of a thread group.

 1. Sampler: It sends various types of requests to the server.

 2. Listeners: It saves the results of the Run.
 It can be opened for viewing also.

 3. Timer: It makes the run more realistic by inserting delays between the requests.

 4. Controller: It is responsible for controlling the flow of the thread group.
-An example scenario is where request definition includes if-then-else or loop structure.
+An example scenario is where the request definition includes an if-then-else or loop structure.

 5. Config Element: information about the requests to be added to work with samplers.

-6. Assertion: To check if the response is generated within given time and contain the expected data.
+6. Assertion: To check if the response is generated within the given time and contains the expected data.